rivantsov/ngraphql/ReadMe.md

 * Conforms to [GraphQL Specification, Oct 2021 Edition](https://spec.graphql.org/October2021/).
 * GraphQL model is defined using plain c# (POCO) classes decorated with some attributes.
 Unlike other .NET GraphQL solutions, *NGraphQL*-based API definitions look and feel like real .NET artifacts - strongly typed, compact and readable.
 * Server and client components.
 ASP.NET Core -based HTTP server implementation following the standard "serving over HTTP" rules
+* Subscriptions are fully supported
-* Light-weight but capable GraphQL Client - supports both dynamic-type objects for return data, or strongly-typed objects by directly using the GraphQL c# classes from the model.
+* Light-weight but capable GraphQL Client - supports strongly-type objects for the returned data.
+Easy client-side API for subscriptions
 * Modular construction - separately coded modules define parts of the overall GraphQL API Schema; modules are registered with the GraphQL host server which implements the GraphQL API.
-* Parallel execution of Query requests
+* Supports parallel execution of Query requests
 * Sync and Async resolver methods
 * Full Introspection support
 * Schema descriptions are automatically imported from XML comments in c# code